TheCarsonWest/TheCarsonWest.github.io/test/content/Representing a Quantitative Variable with Graphs.md

 *   **Provide a title**: A clear, concise title summarizing the graph's content.
 *   **Scale axes appropriately**: Ensure the chosen scale allows for a clear representation of the data without being misleading.

-These graphical representations are the first step in [[Describing the Distribution of a Quantitative Variable]], which then leads to calculating [[Summary Statistics for a Quantitative Variable]] for a more formal analysis.
+These graphical representations are the first step in Describing the Distribution of a Quantitative Variable, which then leads to calculating Summary Statistics for a Quantitative Variable for a more formal analysis.